 Climate change poses many challenges to the wildland areas of Mendocino County.
 Studies reveal that the average California fire season has increased by approximately 80 days.
-Warmer temperatures and variations in average rainfall will undoubtedly result in larger and more intense wildfires.
-Insect and disease impacts may modify the forest fuels as evidenced by the current tree mortality in the California High Sierra.
-The introduction of invasive species may occur and can alter existing fuel types.
-One example is the recent introduction of Gorse (Ulex europaeus) along Highway 1 in the Caspar area and Scotch Broom (Cytisus scoparius) in the counties to the south of Mendocino.
+Warmer temperatures, wind, and variations in average rainfall will undoubtedly result in larger and more intense wildfires.
+Insect and disease impacts from climate change modify the forest fuels as evidenced by the current tree mortality in the California High Sierra.
+The introduction of invasive species as a result of climate change can alter existing fuel types.
+One example is the introduction of Gorse (Ulex europaeus) along Highway 1 in the Caspar area and Scotch Broom (Cytisus scoparius) in the counties to the south of Mendocino.
 Drought-hardy and fast-spreading, these species function as "ladder fuels" in a fire and overrun the habitat of native Coffeeberry and Rabbitbrush which are more fire resistant.